NiamhGillespie/Final-year-project/timelog.md

 ### 15 Oct 2023
 * *1.5 hours* Updating 'add story' and 'add epic' forms and modals to automatically update the epic dashboard once a new epic/story is added
+* *1 hour* Continuing work on drag and drop features